Para-Lang/para-compiler/README.md

 #### Build the Executable and binaries

-As previously stated, pyinstaller with a wrapper script will be used to generate the binaries for the Compiler.
+For generating the binaries, PyInstaller with a wrapper script will be used.
-This script will automatically run the generation of source files, compilation and copying of data.
+This script will automatically run the generation of source files and copying of data.

 To run the script simply use (Python3):
 ```bash
 python ./build-exe.py
 ```

-After running the script, the `./build/` and `./dist/` folder will be generated.
+The script will create a `./build/` and `./dist/` folder.
-The build folder will contain the raw data and logs, while the dist folder will contain the distribution-ready binaries and data.
+The `./build/` folder will contain the raw data and logs, while the `./dist/` folder will contain the distribution-ready binaries and data.

 ### Installation

-To install Para-C, you can either use the pre-built installer for the specified version or build and install the compiler yourself.
+To install Para-C, you can either use the pre-built installer for the specified version or [build](#build-the-executable-and-binaries) and install the compiler yourself.

 #### Build inno-setup installer for Windows